C-section recovery: What to expect

 See more In-depth

 - Frequently asked questions.
 Labor, delivery and postpartum care FAQ006.
-Cesarean birth (C-section).
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Cesarean-Birth-C-Section.
-Accessed March 3, 2015.
+Cesarean birth.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Cesarean-Birth-C-Section.
+Accessed Jan.
+29, 2020.

 - DeCherney AH, et al., eds.
 The normal puerperium.
 In: Current Diagnosis & Treatment: Obstetrics & Gynecology.
 12th ed.
 McGraw-Hill Education; 2019. https://accessmedicine.mhmedical.com.
 Accessed Jan.
 29, 2020.

 - McInerny TK, et al., eds.
 Breastfeeding the newborn.
 In: American Academy of Pediatrics Textbook of Pediatric Care.
 2nd ed.
 American Academy of Pediatrics; 2017. https://www.ebscohost.com/ebooks.
 Accessed Jan.
 31, 2020.

 - Frequently asked questions.
 Labor, delivery, and postpartum care FAQ091.
 Postpartum depression.
 American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Postpartum-Depression.
 Accessed Jan.
 29, 2020.